mauricioabreu/checkio/README.md

 checkio
 =======

-checkio code - please, all the spoilers are here
+checkio code - please, there are some spoilers here